So I gaze on you in the sanctuary

-You need to be a Catholic, unmarried and not in a relationship, fit and in good mental and physical health, with no debts or dependants, with a reasonably well balanced personality, generous, intelligent, with a sense of humour, and (usually) under 50.
+The candidate needs to be a Catholic, unmarried and not in a relationship, fit and in good mental and physical health, with no debts or dependants, with a reasonably well balanced personality, generous, intelligent, with a sense of humour, and (usually) is under 50.

 You come for an introductory visit for five to seven days.
-You will be able to stay in our Monastic Guesthouse next to the Abbey and work, pray and eat with the community.
-The Novice Director will speak with you.
+You will be able to stay in our Monastic Guesthouse adjoining the Abbey, and work, pray and eat with the community.
+The Vocations Director will speak with you.

 If the experience proves positive, one or two further visits are made.

 If your interest remains strong, and the community also feels you have a monastic vocation here, you will be invited to do a ‘live-in’, in a cell in the monastery, usually for a month, living, praying and working within the community, to give both you and us a deeper insight into your suitability for monastic life.
 If all goes well you will be invited to apply to enter.